Best Lower Trap Exercises To Build Mass and Strength

 Does deadlift train lower traps?

 Yes, deadlifts can train the lower traps.
-Deadlifts are compound exercises that primarily target the lower back, hamstrings, and glutes, they also require scapular stability and retraction, which activates the lower traps along with other upper back muscles.
+Deadlifts are compound exercises that primarily target the lower back, hamstrings, and glutes.
+They also require scapular stability and retraction, which activates the lower traps and other upper back muscles.

 How do you know if you have weak lower traps?